 The situation today has many similarities to the circumstances that led to the foundation of the Labour Party over one hundred years ago.
 Unwilling to any longer accept the capitalist Liberal party, trade unionists and socialists fought for their own independent working class voice.
 However, the process which led to the foundation of the Labour Party, in which Marxists played an important role, was not quick, simple or straightforward.
 It took place over twenty years and included, just as today, many false starts.

 Socialist Party discussed with Respect

 The Socialist Party discussed with the leaders of Respect at the time of its foundation in 2004 and again in 2006.
-However, we concluded that we could not join Respect because we felt that the mistaken political approach and methods of its leadership would mean, unless there was a change of direction, that Respect would not be a step on the road to a new mass workers' party, but rather would complicate the process towards the development of such a party.
-In the current faction fight within Respect both sides can make "correct" criticisms of the other, unfortunately, this does not necessarily mean that they have actually learnt the lessons of the Respect experience.
+However, we concluded that we could not join Respect because we felt that the mistaken political approach and methods of its leadership would mean - unless there was a change of direction - that Respect would not be a step on the road to a new mass workers' party, but rather would complicate the process towards the development of such a party.
+In the current faction fight within Respect, both sides can make "correct" criticisms of the other, but unfortunately, this does not necessarily mean that they have actually learnt the lessons of the Respect experience.

 Respect not filled vacuum